 Jobs are advertised online, in national and local newspapers, and publications including New Scientist, Chemistry World, International Dyer, Drapers and Coloration Technology and their online equivalents.
 Networking, job shadowing and speculative applications may be helpful, for which directories such as the Directory of European Dyers, Printers and Finishers, and Surface Coatings International may provide useful contact information.

 There are routes into a colour technology career for both university graduates and school leavers.
 Suitable degree and higher national diploma (HND) subjects for entry into the profession include: clothing and textile technology, colour science, materials and polymer sciences, chemical engineering, physics/applied physics, chemistry, applied/analytical chemistry and manufacturing/production engineering.

 A postgraduate colour science or technology MSc can be helpful for graduates from other disciplines, as can experience gained through vacation work, placements and final year projects (particularly any obtained in the textiles or colour industry).
 A relevant PhD may be required for research posts.
-Read our article on scientific postgraduate study to explore your different options and visit the science section of TARGETpostgrad for lots more advice.
+Read our article on scientific postgraduate study to explore your different options.

 Employers seek adaptable, creative candidates with good organisational, planning, teamworking, technical, commercial awareness and interpersonal skills.